ANT: Adaptive Neural Temporal-Aware Text-to-Motion Model: Experiments

 \section{Experiments}

-We evaluate our approach on two popular motion-language benchmarks: HumanML3D \cite{Guo_2022_CVPR} and Combat Motion Processed (CMP) \cite{cmp} Dataset.
-The HumanML3D dataset comprises 14,616 motions sourced from AMASS \cite{AMASS:ICCV:2019} and HumanAct12 \cite{guo2020action2motion}, each paired with three textual descriptions, resulting in a total of 44,970 descriptions.
-This dataset encompasses a wide range of actions, such as walking, exercising, and dancing.
-The CMP dataset, on the other hand, is a dataset with a combat style that includes 8,700 motions and 26,100 text descriptions, serving as a smaller-scale but more challenging evaluation benchmark for models.
-For both datasets, we employ the pose representation used in StableMoFusion.
-Motions are augmented through mirroring and split into training, validation, and testing sets with a ratio of 0.8 : 0.15 : 0.05.

-\textbf{Evaluation Metrics.} In addition to the commonly utilized metrics such as Frechet Inception Distance (FID) \cite{FID}, R-Precision, Multimodal Distance (MM-Dist), and Diversity, which are employed by StableMoFusion \cite{huang2024stablemofusionrobustefficientdiffusionbased}.
+We evaluate our approach on two standard motion-language benchmarks: HumanML3D \cite{Guo_2022_CVPR} and KIT-ML \cite{Plappert2016}.
+HumanML3D con- tains 14,616 motion sequences from AMASS \cite{AMASS:ICCV:2019} and HumanAct12 \cite{guo2020action2motion}, each paired with three text descriptions (44,970 total), covering diverse actions like walking, exercising, and dancing.
+KIT-ML in- cludes 3,911 motions and 6,278 descriptions, serving as a smaller-scale benchmark.
+We follow StableMoFusion’s pose representation and apply mirroring-based augmentation.
+Data is split into training, validation, and test sets with a ratio of 0.8:0.15:0.05. \textbf{Evaluation Metrics.} In addition to the commonly utilized metrics such as Frechet Inception Distance (FID) \cite{FID}, R-Precision, Multimodal Distance (MM-Dist), and Diversity, which are employed by StableMoFusion \cite{huang2024stablemofusionrobustefficientdiffusionbased}.
 Furthermore, human evaluation is employed to obtain accuracy and human preference results for the outputs generated by the model.